 - Does anything seem to improve or worsen your symptoms?

-- Are your symptoms worse in the bedroom or other rooms of your house?
+- Are your symptoms worse in certain areas of your house or at work?

 - Do you have pets, and do they go into bedrooms?